eclipse-hono/hono/site/content/user-guide/secure_communication.md

 ## Client Application

 When the connection between an application client and Hono (i.e. the Dispatch Router) is supposed to be secured by TLS (which is a good idea), then the client application needs to be configured to trust the CA that signed the Dispatch Router's certificate chain.
-When the application uses the `org.eclipse.hono.client.HonoClient` class from the `client` module, then this can be done by means of configuring the `org.eclipse.hono.connection.ConnectionFactoryImpl` with a trust store containing the CA's certificate.
+When the application uses the `org.eclipse.hono.client.HonoClientImpl` class from the `client` module, then this can be done by means of configuring the `org.eclipse.hono.connection.ConnectionFactoryImpl` with a trust store containing the CA's certificate.
 Please refer to that class' JavaDocs for more information.